learn-co-curriculum/phase-1-algorithms-palindrome-solution-2/README.md

 Now if any letters **don't** match, we'll stop looping and exit the function early with a return value of `false`.
-Our last step is to return `true` once we react the end of the loop, since at that point we'll have compared all the
+Our last step is to return `true` once we reach the end of the loop, since at that point we'll have compared all the
 letters:

 ```js